 - Taman Negara.
 Nature lovers can also enjoy the Taman Negara, which is one of the oldest tropical rainforests in East Asia.
 This national park has the world’s longest canopy walks and visitors can partake in jungle treks and view Asian elephants and tigers.

 - Langkawi.
 Perhaps the most heavily promoted tourist destination in Malaysia is Langkawi, an archipelago of 99 islands situated in the Andaman Sea.
-The islands are fringed with long, sandy beaches and craggy mountain peaks and boasts an interior of jungle-covered hills.
+The islands are fringed with long, sandy beaches and craggy mountain peaks and boast an interior of jungle-covered hills.
 If you plan to visit these islands, it’s a good idea to have coverage for medical evacuation in case you need to be flown to a hospital.

 - Mulu Caves.
-If you’re in need of a little adventure, a visit to the Mulu caves in the Gunung Mulu National Park is guaranteed to captivate you.
+If you’re in need of a little adventure, a visit to the Mulu Caves in the Gunung Mulu National Park is guaranteed to captivate you.
 Tourists can explore the largest cave chamber in the world.
 Check your policy to see if you’re covered for this activity — some insurers will require you to add this on.

 Tips for visiting Malaysia

-When traveling to Malaysia:
+When travelling to Malaysia:

 - Prepare for the weather.
 Malaysia is mostly hot and humid, so pack light clothes and be prepared for sudden rain, especially if you’re travelling between April to May and October to November.